 Poor oral hygiene is often the cause of discolored teeth along with exposure to foods and beverages that can stain the tooth enamel.
 Nerve damage beneath the surface of the tooth can also cause discoloration.
 Your dentist will suggest an appointment for a root canal to remove the damages within the tooth.

 No amount of brushing, flossing, or rinsing with mouthwash will help you after deep decay has set within the base of your teeth.
 If you have neglected a cavity beyond a certain time it can spread to the nerve and the root of the tooth.
 In such cases, the only option to repair the tooth and restore full functionality is a root canal and Crown.

-If you believe you have a dental issue that can only be resolved a root canal discusses the same with the dentist near you rather than panic.
+If you believe you have a dental issue that can only be resolved with a root canal discuss the same with the dentist near you rather than panic.
 Root canals are quite common and endodontists are even performing root canals on a front tooth.
 You may be recommended to an endodontist if you have a complex problem but if you get a referral to the root canal dentist Carlsbad, CA, you will not have a scary experience.

 Quite frankly you will suffer more than if you continue with the damaged tooth instead of undergoing root canal treatment which is provided to remove the infection and relieve you from the pain.
-Contact the root canal dentist Carlsbad, CA, immediately to get over the problem once for all.
+Contact the root canal dentist in Carlsbad, CA, immediately to get over the problem once and for all.

 To learn more contact us.
 Schedule an appointment with Dr. Zorro today-Come in today so we can assess your teeth and help you get ahead of your oral care.
-Also ask us about our teeth whitening services!
+Also, ask us about our teeth whitening services!